Layouts

 {% render "partials/social-links" %}

-Plugin-registered filters work inside partials – the same filter dispatch mechanism applies to all template files.
+Plugin-registered filters work inside partials in both engines – the same filter dispatch mechanism applies to all template files.
+Partials can include other partials (nesting is capped at 100 levels).

 Go template engine